-The airborne survey began on June 3rd, 2020 and ended on October 8th, 2020.
+The airborne survey started with four flights on June 11th, and 12th, later continued and fully completed September 18th, 2020.
 A Eurocopter AS350-B3 (LN-OSD) from helicopter company Pegasus Helicopter AS was used to tow the bird.
 The survey lines were spaced 200 meters apart, with lines oriented at 90°.
-The magnetic and electromagnetic sensors are housed in a single 7 meters long bird, flown at an average of about 57 m above the topographic surface.
+The magnetic and electromagnetic sensors are housed in a single 7 meters long bird, flown at an average of about 69 m above the topographic surface.

 Rugged terrain and abrupt changes in topography affected the aircraft pilot's ability to 'drape' the terrain, meaning the average instrumental height was sometimes higher than the standard survey instrumental height, which is defined as 30 meters plus a height of obstacles (trees, power lines etc.) for EM and magnetic sensors.
+A small part of the survey, in the west, near Byrtevatn, was flown at 170° due to the steep terrain and strong winds.
+See flight path map, Figure 4, for details.

-The ground speed of the aircraft varied from 50 - 140 km/h depending on topography, wind direction and its magnitude.
-On average the ground speed during measurements is calculated to 110 km/h.
+The ground speed of the aircraft varied from 70 - 120 km/h depending on topography, wind direction and its magnitude.
+On average the ground speed during measurements is calculated to 108 km/h.
 Magnetic data were recorded at 0.2 second intervals resulting in approximately 6 meters average point spacing.